 Fun loving and incredibly diverse, Soho is a fascinating place to explore.
 Although well known for its risqué clubs and sex shops; it is much more than this.
-There are 4 star hotels near Wembley Stadium to choose from, which offers a luxury base to your trip.
+There are hotels near Wembley Stadium to choose from, which offers a luxury base to your trip.

 Even its name is unusual.
 Many people believe that it originates from a former hunting cry, but no one can be certain.
 It has always had a Bohemian reputation, attracting musicians, writers, actors and the film industry.
 This is where the Rolling Stones played their first ever concert, and it was also home to the Sex Pistols, Marx and Mozart!